 Fortunately, double yolk eggs are safe to eat.

 You might want to be a little cautious of double yolk eggs if you’re following a diet.
-Since it has two yolks, it does not have the same nutrition an ordinary egg has.
+Since it has two yolks, its nutritional content differs from an ordinary egg.

 For example, the yolk has more cholesterol than the white.
 A double yolk egg would have twice the amount of cholesterol than usual.